demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/BudgetAirpods-InsanityRemastered/README.md

 - Hallucinations of any enemy.
 (Bracken, Thumper, etc.)
 - Fake Rooms
 - Replacing teammates models with enemy models.
-- Integration with mods such as Skinwalker to play recordings as hallucination sounds.
+- ~~Integration with mods such as Skinwalker to play recordings as hallucination sounds~~.
 - The observer.
 ## Suggestions and Bug Reports:
 If you have any suggestions or encounter any bugs relating to the mod, please leave them at the Github page.